Kaokoland: Fauna

 Fauna in Kaokoland suffered from a severe crippling between 1977 and 1982, as well as from poaching throughout the 1970s, but has been recovering afterwards.
-It includes several desert-dwelling species, most notably a population of desert elephants that are sometimes classified as a distinct subspecies of African elephants because of their shorter legs and specific, desert-adapted behaviour (the only other place in Africa where elephants have adapted to a desert environment is Mali, on the border of the Sahara desert).
+It includes several desert-dwelling species, most notably a population of desert elephants that are sometimes classified as a distinct subspecies of African elephants because of their shorter legs and specific, desert-adapted behaviour (the only other place in Africa where elephants have adapted to a desert environment being Mali, on the border of the Sahara desert).
 Its longer legs, bigger feet, and incredible ability to withstand periods of drought all gave valid reasons to think so.
 Today, however, it is not considered a different species, rather regarded as only 'desert adapted.'
-The herds in this area remain separate from other elephant herds in Namibia and only appear to have longer legs and bigger feet because they eat less than elephants living in more food abundant areas such as Etosha National Park, the Caprivi, and Chobe region in Botswana.
+The herds in this area remain separate from other elephant herds in Namibia and only appear to have longer legs and bigger feet, because they eat less than elephants living in more food abundant areas such as Etosha National Park, the Caprivi, and the Chobe region in Botswana.

-The desert elephant claim a three-thousand square kilometre range and regularly travel up to two hundred kilometres in search of water.
-They only drink every three or four days, compared with elephants in Etosha drinking 100 to 200 L of water a day.
+The desert elephant populate a three-thousand square kilometre range and regularly travel up to two hundred kilometres in search of water.
+They only drink every three or four days, compared to elephants in Etosha drinking 100 to 200 L of water a day.
 They also seem to be more environmentally conscious than other elephants: unlike other elephants, the desert-adapted elephant rarely knock over trees, break branches, or tear away bark.

 They are commonly roaming the dry riverbeds of the westward flowing Huab, Hoanib, Hoarusib, and Khumib rivers.
-It is along these riverbeds the animals find the occasional spring fed waterhole and most of their nutrient rich foods: mopane bark, tamarisk, reeds, and the pods, bark, and leaves of the ana tree.
+It is along these riverbeds that the animals find the occasional spring fed waterhole and most of their nutrient rich foods: mopane bark, tamarisk, reeds, and the pods, bark, and leaves of the ana tree.
 On a typical day, desert elephants travel up to sixty kilometres over rocky, difficult terrain between feeding areas and waterholes.
 When water is truly scarce, as in times of drought, they dig holes, commonly known as gorras, in the dry riverbeds.
-Water seeps up from below the surface creating a much needed water source for themselves, and other animals in the area; unlike other elephants, which drink daily, desert elephants have been known to survive without water for up to four days.
+Water seeps up from below the surface creating a much needed water source for themselves, and for other animals in the area; unlike other elephants, which drink daily, desert elephants have been known to survive without water for up to four days.

 Black rhinos were extinguished in the area in 1983, but they have been reintroduced.
 Other species found in Kaokoland include oryxes, kudus, springboks, ostriches, giraffes and mountain zebras.